 The Livestock Transport Industry Transition Program assists livestock transport operators to transition to other transport-related activities, which may require further investment in preparation for the end of the trade.

-Matching co-contributions from grant applicants will be required with grants capped up to $40,000 per applicant.
+Matching co-contributions from grant applicants will be required with grants capped at $40,000 per applicant.

 Examples of eligible and ineligible projects